rprouse/til/gdb/notes.md

 - `attach <PID>` to attach to a running program
 - `core <PATH>` to analyze a coredump
 - `continue` or `c` to continue execution after a breakpoint

+## Displaying registers

+- `info registers` to display all registers
+- `p $rdi` to print out the value of a register
+- `p/x $rdi` to print out the value of a register in hex